 Another thing you need to be checking frequently is the water bottle attached to your chinchilla’s cage.

 You may think your chinchilla is not consuming water, because there is something wrong with it, but the reason may be something as simple as a clogged water bottle.

-Now assuming that neither of these is the issue, let us begin moving into the more serious problems that may be causing your chinchilla not to eat or drink.
+Now assuming that neither of these is the issue, let us movie on to some more serious problems that may be causing your chinchilla to not eat or drink.

 If you notice soft poop or anything outside of the average size poop pellets, it can be a reliable indicator that it is time to contact your vet and get your chinchilla in for a visit as soon as possible.

-Another potential scenario for your chinchilla not eating, or drinking could be the temperature you have them living in.
+Another potential reason for your chinchilla not eating or drinking could be the temperature in its environment.

-If they get too hot, they can certainly fall victim to heatstroke and will lose their interest in eating or consuming water.
+If they get too hot, they can fall victim to heatstroke and will lose interest in eating or consuming water.

-Always be sure that you have a properly ventilated cage in addition to a climate-controlled environment for your chinchilla.
+Always be sure that you have a properly ventilated cage, in addition to a climate-controlled environment, for your chinchilla.
 Not doing so can quickly become fatal.

 You can view my recommendations for the best chinchilla cages here.

-While we have presented a few more potential reasons for lack of appetite from your new chinchilla, you also have other illnesses or potential dental issues that could be causing the problem as well.
+While we have presented a few potential reasons for lack of appetite, you also have other potential illnesses or dental issues that could be causing the problem.

-In these situations where you are just not sure what the problem may be, I highly recommend seeking professional help to help solve the issue before it is too late, or a problem begins to worsen.
+In these situations where you are just not sure what the problem may be, I highly recommend seeking professional help to help solve the issue before it is too late, or before the problem begins to worsen.

-Trust me, a chinchilla doesn’t typically get sick too often, and taking the time to spend a few dollars and seek professional help can be the difference of having a happy chinchilla for the next 15-20 years or the relationship prematurely coming to an end.
+Trust me, a chinchilla doesn’t typically get sick too often, and taking the time to spend a few dollars and seek professional help can be the difference in having a happy chinchilla for the next 15-20 years, or the relationship prematurely coming to an end.

 It’s and easy choice if you ask me.

-Now, let us assume you are still in the diagnosis phase or trying to figure out the issue.
+Now, let us assume you are still in the diagnosis phase of trying to figure out the issue.

-In these situations, you can always try and force the issue a bit more with your chinchilla and attempt to get them eating or consuming water, without addressing any possible underlying cause.
+In these situations, you can always try to force the issue a bit more, and attempt to get your pet eating or consuming water, without addressing any possible underlying cause.

 Here is a look at some of my recommendations as to how you can do this more effectively.

-Unfortunately, chinchillas are known to be relatively stubborn when they decide to do something or choose not to do something.
+Unfortunately, chinchillas are known to be relatively stubborn, once they decide to do something or not do something.

 Clearly, if your chinchilla is not eating due to a medical concern, that is an entirely different story.

-However, if your chinchilla is not eating due to another concern, such as breaking into a new environment or trying to build trust with you, you have a few actions you can take.
+However, if your chinchilla is not eating due to another concern, such as getting used to a new environment or it still hasn’t built trust with you, you have a few actions you can take.

-If you are still struggling to get your chinchilla to eat or consume water, consider offering food that is more treat like opposed to using the typical chinchilla hay and pellets.
+If you are still struggling to get your chinchilla to eat or consume water, consider offering some food that is more like a treat, as opposed to the typical chinchilla hay and pellets.

-You can also attempt to hand feed your chinchilla in this situation by placing treats in the palm of your hand and calmly enticing them to come up for a sniff and treat.
+You can also attempt to hand feed your chinchilla in this situation by placing treats in the palm of your hand and calmly enticing your pet to come up for a sniff and a taste.

 Sometimes this will do the trick, and sometimes it will not.

-Try to use more appealing options if it seems like your chinchilla really is not consuming any of the food or water that they should be.
+Try to use more appealing options, if it seems like your chinchilla really is not consuming any of the food or water that it should be.

-Nonetheless, if these methods continue to fail, it’s time to stop attempting to fix this problem on your own and consult with a professional to ensure your chinchilla doesn’t suffer any more complications due to the lack of eating or water consumption.
+If these methods continue to fail, it’s time to stop attempting to fix this problem on your own and consult with a professional to ensure your chinchilla doesn’t suffer any more complications due to the lack of food or water consumption.

-How Much Water Should A Chinchilla Be Drinking Each Day?
+How Much Water A Chinchilla Should Be Drinking Every Day

-Another common question that comes up often, and I had the same problem is in relation to the amount of water a chinchilla should be consuming daily.
+Another common question that comes up often (and one I had myself in the beginning) is how much water a chinchilla should be consuming daily.

-Nonetheless, if you fill a water bottle for your chinchilla, you should be expecting to see roughly 2 oz of water consumed by your chinchilla on any given day.
+Nonetheless, if you fill a water bottle for your chinchilla, you should be expecting to see roughly 2 oz of water consumed on any given day.

 This plays back into much of what we have already discussed in this post.

-Sometimes a chinchilla will not consume pellets as quickly or in the same quantities due to an illness, but it is also possible that your chinchilla is having a change of heart or not in the mood.
+Sometimes a chinchilla will not consume pellets as quickly or in the same quantities due to an illness, but it is also possible that it is simply not in the mood.

-I know for me personally, I offer my chinchilla a nice mix of hay, hay cubes, and always a full bowl of pellets as well.
+I know for me personally, I offer my chinchilla a nice mix of hay, hay cubes, and always make sure she has a full bowl of pellets as well.

-Some weeks, she will eat all the pellets first and then start dipping into the hay supply from the hay feeders, and sometimes she is the exact opposite.
+Some weeks, she will eat all the pellets first and then start dipping into the hay supply from the hay feeders.
+Other times, she does the exact opposite.

-It is, however, important that hay and pellets are always offered to your chinchilla and should still be considered the first part of your chinchilla’s diet.
+The important thing is to make sure that hay and pellets are always offered to your chinchilla.
+Both should always be considered the primary component of your chinchilla’s diet.

 If you want to see if you can get your chinchilla eating either more hay or more pellets, try removing one of the options from the cage and see if that can fix the issue.

-I have found throughout the years of owning my chinchilla that she changes her preferences from time to time but, ultimately, enjoys eating both items.
+I have found throughout the years of owning my chinchilla that she changes her preferences from time to time.
+But ultimately, she enjoys eating both items.